z-prince/mod-0-project-be/section1/README.md

 ### An Introduction to Ruby

 [Read This Introduction](https://learnrubythehardway.org/book/intro.html) to the Learn Ruby The Hard Way Tutorial.
-To reiterate this introduction, ***DO NOT*** copy and paste code examples when working through lessons in your prework.
+To reiterate this introduction, ***DO NOT*** copy and paste code examples when working through each section of the project.
 Actually type each of them out.

 ### Ruby Basics Lessons